stylemistake/juke-build/README.md

 If your target consumes and creates files, you can declare them on the target, so it would check whether it actually needs to rebuild.

-If any input file is newer than output files, target will rebuild, otherwise it will be skipped.
+If any input file is newer than output files, target will be rebuilt, otherwise it will be skipped.

 Supports globs.